HussienSayed14/HussienSayed14/README.md

 # 💫 About Me:
 Junior Software Engineer | Full-Stack Development | Passionate about Open Source

 🎓 Background: Bachelor's Degree in Computer Science, specializing in Software Engineering.
-Proficient in full-stack web development using Java Spring Boot and React.js.
+Proficient in full-stack web development using Java Spring Boot, Node.JS and React.js.

 💻 Professional Experience: Demonstrated expertise in developing small to medium scale projects, adaptable in both Monolith and Microservice architectures.